Skip to main content

 You can switch from one variation to another by clicking the variation ID.

-The Elements section lists all elements that are supposed to be changed for a variation.
+The Elements section lists all elements that Kameleoon changes for a variation.
 It allows you to debug your campaigns and quickly see if the elements are detected on the page.
-Each element is represented by its selector.
-When the element is displayed in red, it means that the element is not detected on the page; in green, the element is detected on the page.
+The element's selector represents each item.
+When the extension displays the element in red, the element does not appear on the page; in green, the element appears on the page.

 Each item has two buttons: a copy button and a highlight button.